simov/grant/README.md

 It contains the _generated_ configuration data that Grant uses internally.

 You can use the `config` property to alter the Grant's behavior during runtime.
 Keep in mind that this affects the **entire** Grant instance!
-Use [Dynamic Override](#dynamic-override) instead, to alter configuration per authorization attempt.
+Use [dynamic override](#dynamic-override) instead, to alter configuration per authorization attempt.

 ## Get User Profile